Alert Source Discuss

 The rationale for some of the low level specification decisions are outlined below:

-• We chose to support zero-length addresses and chain IDs to make this standard flexible and to allow developers to use a single, uniform standard for many different jobs.
+• We chose to allow the Address and ChainReference components to be zero-length to make this standard flexible and to allow developers to use a single, uniform standard for many different jobs.
 For example if a user wants to represent an address on any compatible chain, or if the user simply wants to represent the chain itself.

 Security Considerations